seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

     output_function("Hello, world.")
 {% endhighlight %}

 All we do is allow it to receive the output function as an argument.
-The top level code then passes in the ``print`` function via the argument:
+The orchestration code then passes in the ``print`` function via the argument:

 {% highlight python %}
 # main.py